cjsheets/airvpn-utils/README.md

 Either create a file called api_key.py in the same directory as the airvpn script containing: `API_KEY = 'xxxyyyzzz'` or add your API key to the script `API_KEY = ''`.

-*Optional:* Copy the airvpn script into a PATH directory (like /usr/local/bin) so you can run it from any directory.
+*Optional:* Copy the airvpn script into a PATH directory (like /usr/local/bin) so you can run it from anywhere.

 ###Commands